charlie39/OneStop.nvim/README.md

-This plugin is an attempt to provide an easier way to configure running various

-build and compile commands that you may require for your various project development.
+This plugin is an attempt to provide an easier way to configure running various build,compile toolset and package manager commands that you may require for your various project development.

-The goal is to  the _pain_ in having to configure each external commands that
+The goal is to streamline configuring and running external commands.

-one may require in their project[s].

 ## Requirements

-* nvim +0.8
+* nvim >=0.8
 * LSP client